dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ## 2 - Basic Mesh Group example in three.js

-For a basic example of grouping in three.js I put together a demo that involves creating a whole bunch of Mesh Object instances, and groups them all together using THREE.Group.
-I just used the simple plain old Box Geometry constructor for the geometry, and positioned them all around the origin, and have them all face the origin as well.
+For a basic example of grouping in three.js I put together a demo that involves creating a whole bunch of Mesh Object instances.
+Each time I create a mesh object I of course change a few values when it comes to the position of the mesh object. and then add it to a group ht was created with the THREE.Group constructor.
+I just used the simple plain old Box Geometry constructor for the geometry, and when with the Mesh basic material when it comes to skinning these mesh objects.
+When changing the positions of the mesh objects the positions are going to be relative to the position of the group rather than the main scene object, and for this example I am just positing them around the center of the group.

 Each time I make a new Mesh I just add it to the instance of group rather than Scene, by doing this the origin of each Mesh is relative to the instance of Group rather than the Scene.
 Once that is done whenever I change the position, or rotation of the group it changes the position, and rotation of the whole group.